freeCodeCamp/freeCodeCamp/client/src/pages/learn/machine-learning-with-python/how-neural-networks-work/index.md

 ---
 title: Introduction to the How Neural Networks Work Lectures
 block: How Neural Networks Work
-superBlock: Data Analysis with Python
+superBlock: Machine Learning with Python
 ---
 ## Introduction to the How Neural Networks Work Challenges